Article

 Light microscopy findings and cell infiltrates

-Necrosis was not detected in the hearts of COVID-19, influenza, and control cases.
+Necrosis was not detected in the hearts of patients who died of COVID-19 or influenza, or in control cases.
 Cardiomyocyte hypertrophy was most pronounced in the hearts of COVID-19 patients, followed by the controls, the influenza cases, and the cases with non-influenza/non-SARS-CoV-2 myocarditis.
-The level of interstitial fibrosis did not differ between the four groups.Â

 Vascular remodeling

-A changed vascular architecture, a loss of vascular hierarchy, a tortuous arrangement, irregular sinusoidal vessel networks, and frequent vessel diameter alterations were all seen in heart samples from COVID-19 cases.
+Altered vascular architecture, a loss of vascular hierarchy, a tortuous arrangement, irregular sinusoidal vessel networks, and frequent alterations of vessel diameter were all seen in heart samples from COVID-19 cases.
 Additionally, transluminal intussusceptive pillars were observed in the hearts of individuals who died of COVID-19, as evidenced by small holes in vascular corrosion casts at numerous vessel branches.
-Importantly, the presence of microthrombi positively correlated with the occurrence of intussusceptive pillars in COVID-19 hearts.
-This was not found in non-influenza myocarditis cases.
-Intussusceptive pillars, disturbed, feathered courses of heart fibers, and mild interstitial fibrosis were also identified using phase-contrast synchrotron radiation tomographic microscopy.

 Gene expression analysis